Interior Designer Elkhart Goshen Indiana

 One of the questions I always ask my clients as I get to know them is, where is God preparing your room (John 14: 2-3)?
 The answer to this question for me is in a flower garden.

 So, where is God preparing your room?
-Could He be designing a beautiful garden for you too?
+Could He be designing a beautiful garden for you too or is it on a beach, mountain or tree top?
 I'd love to hear the answer!

 Newsletter Subscription Options: